Conservation Crew Member - Summer 2023

 - Effectively communicate ideas and concerns as they arise directly to supervisors, colleagues and organization staff.

-- Have the cognitive ability to learn necessary skills and apply them to effectively carry out the service work requirements
+- Have the ability to learn necessary skills and apply them to effectively carry out the service work requirements

 - Appropriately represent ACC and AmeriCorps to the public and project partners at all times.